organix/tartjs/README.md

       `function (exception) {}` An optional handler to call if a sponsored actor behavior throws an exception.
   * Return: _Object_
     * `initial`: _Object_ Initial effect.
       * `created`: _Array_ An array of created contexts.
-A context is the execution context of an actor behavior.
+A context is the execution context of an actor behavior (the value of _this_ when the behavior executes).
       * `sent`: _Array_ An array of events.
-An events is a tuple containing a message and the context of the actor the message is addressed to.
+An event is a tuple containing a message and the context of the actor the message is addressed to.
     * `dispatch`: _Function_ `function () {}` Function to call in order to dispatch a single event.
       * Return: _Object_ or `false`.
 Effect of dispatching next event or `false` if no events exist for dispatch.
         * `created`: _Array_ An array of created contexts.
-A context is the execution context of an actor behavior.
+A context is the execution context of an actor behavior (the value of _this_ when the behavior executes).
         * `event`: _Object_ The event that was dispatched.
           * `message`: _Any_ Message that was delivered.
           * `context`: _Object_ Actor context the message was delivered to.
         * `exception`: _Error_ _(Default: undefined)_ An exception if message delivery caused an exception.
         * `previous`: _Function_ _(Default: undefined)_ `function (message) {}`If the actor changed behavior, the previous behavior is referenced here.
 The new actor behavior is in event.context.behavior
         * `sent`: _Array_ An array of events.
-An events is a tuple containing a message and the context of the actor the message is addressed to.
+An event is a tuple containing a message and the context of the actor the message is addressed to.
     * `sponsor`: _Function_ `function (behavior) {}` A capability to create new actors.
       * `behavior`: _Function_ `function (message) {}` Actor behavior to invoke every time an actor receives a message.
       * `message`: _Any_ Any message.